 Based upon information previously attained by our electric company, most of the electricity generated is not staying in the state of MN.
 The electricity is in no way reducing our electric bill as I am a MN resident and can attest to this.
 So to what extent is the building of another wind farm benefiting us?
 This is a company from another country, who makes money on building wind farms and selling them, the impact on tax payers is not of their concern.

-Jill Entenman almost 6 years ago
+Jill Entenman over 6 years ago

 comment...The primary reason why wind energy has been a success has nothing to do with wind energy!
 Instead, its success is 100% due to the fact that wind energy proponents are masterful lobbyists.
 If one reads The Business of America Is Lobbying, it's apparent that the wind industry has used every trick in the book, and then written some of its own.